hansl/rs-delay/README.md

-# rs-holdup
+# rs-delay
-A collection of trait and classes to make your thread wait (and timeout)
+A collection of trait and classes to make your thread wait (and timeout).

+# Usage